sharvanath/kromium/README.md

 ## What is Kromium?

-Kromium is a low-code data transformation pipeline.
+Kromium is a low-code file transformation pipeline.
 The pipeline is represented as a JSON config.
 Kromium is designed for simplicity and ease of use.
 A simple configuration example is the following:

 ```
 {